apache/tooling-releases-client/COMMANDS.md

 Vote operations.

 ╭─ Commands ───────────────────────────────────────────────────────────────────────────────────────────────────────────╮
 │ resolve   Resolve a vote.                                                                                            │
 │ start     Start a vote.                                                                                              │
+│ tabulate  Tabulate a vote.                                                                                           │
 ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```